 Margaret Marshall, The Workhouse costume volunteer

-Margaret Marshall is a volunteer at The Workhouse, in charge of creating wonderful authentic outfits for our costumed storytellers.
+Margaret Marshall is a volunteer at The Workhouse, in charge of creating wonderful authentic outfits for our costumed interpreters.

 Can you describe your role with us?

-Together with a team of volunteers, I’m responsible for creating costumes and outfits worn by the storytellers at The Workhouse for school visits, living history re-enactment days and more.
+Together with a team of volunteers, I’m responsible for creating costumes and outfits worn by costumed interpreters at The Workhouse for school visits, living history days, storytelling and more.

 How did you find yourself in this role?